 NUMBER OF MEETINGS OF BOARD OF DIRECTORS

-DETAILS OF COMMITTEE OF DIRECTORS
+DETAILS OF COMMITTEES OF DIRECTORS

-Committee of Directors Stakeholders Relationship/Grievance Committee of Directors andShare Transfer Committee of Directors number of meetings held of each Committee ofDirectors during the financial year 2015-16 and meetings attended by each member of theCommittee as required under the Companies Act 2013 are provided in Corporate GovernanceReport and forming part of the report.
+Committee of Directors Stakeholders Relationship/Grievance Committee of Directors andShare Transfer Committee of Directors number of meetings held of each Committee ofDirectors during the financial year 2017-18 and meetings attended by each member of theCommittee as required under the Companies Act 2013 are provided in Corporate GovernanceReport and forming part of the report.

 KEY MANAGERIAL PERSONNEL

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 LOANS INVESTMENTS AND GUARANTEES BY THE COMPANY

 There are no loans given investments made guarantees given or securities provided bythe Company to any entity under Section 186 of the Companies Act 2013.

 INTERNAL FINANCIAL CONTROLS

-Your Company has not accepted any fixed deposits from the public during the financialyear ended 31st March 2016.
+Your Company has not accepted any fixed deposits from the public during the financialyear ended 31st March 2018.

-Your Company has developed and implemented a Risk Management Policy includingidentification of element of risk and the risk that may threaten the existence of theCompany.
-The Company has constituted a Risk Management Committee of Senior Executives toevaluate the risk and mitigation plan and monitor them.
-The Risk Management Committeeevaluated various risks and mitigation plans and monitored them.
-There is no element of risk identified by the Management that may in theopinion of the Board threaten the existence of the Company. is given A detailed report on significant under the head RiskManagement in Management Discussions and Analysis.
+Your Company has developed and implemented a Risk Management Policy includingidentification of element of risk and its severity that may impact the existence of theCompany.
+A dedicated Risk Management Committee of Senior Executives has been appointed bythe Company to evaluate the risk and mitigation plan and monitor them.
+Based on theirevaluation there is no element of risk identified by the Management that may in theopinion of the Board threaten the existence of the Company.

 WHISTLE BLOWER MECHANISM